-Simply watching the breath as a form of meditation can tell you soooo much - whether you're stressed or calm (on deeper levels), whether you're actively taking life in or letting it pass you by, or even how effective your regular meditation practice really is.
+Simply watching the breath as a form of meditation can tell you soooo much - whether you're stressed or calm on deeper levels; whether you're actively taking life in or letting it pass you by; or how effective your current meditation practice really is.

-One of the best benefits of simply watching the breath as a form of meditation?
-You can do nothing else but be/breathe in the moment.
+One of the best benefits of simply watching the breath, is to use it as a form of meditation.
+In such a meditation you can do nothing else but simply breathe and be in the present moment.

 Ya know, sometimes life simply gets in the way...time escapes, or maybe you just don't feel the urge to meditate in the moment.
 It happens.
 What happens next is the telling part: whether you decide to pick it up again, or leave it where it fell.